Princess Diana Wore Engagement Ring After Divorce For Special Reason: Is This Why Kate Middleton Wears It Now?

 When Diana died, the boys were each allowed to take a keepsake from their mother.
 Prince William chose Diana’s Tank Francaise watch from Cartier, a gift from her late father, John Spencer.
 In turn, Prince Harry took the sapphire and diamond engagement ring.

-Many surmise that there was a negotiation between William and Harry, when William wanted the ring for Kate.
-Yet, the Daily Mail explained that the two brothers decided that whomever became engaged first would give the ring to their fiance.
+Many surmise that there was a negotiation between William and Harry when William wanted the ring for Kate.
+Yet, the Daily Mail explained that the two brothers decided that whoever became engaged first would give the ring to their fiancé.
 William beat Harry to the alter, so he was able to present the cherished ring to Kate Middleton.

 So in 2011, when Clarence House announced the engagement of Prince William to Kate Middleton, all eyes were on Catherine, who wore a blue dress that perfectly matched the stunning sapphire of Diana’s engagement ring.
 Diana’s engagement ring then became Kate’s.

-Although there are some royal watchers that felt that this ring was symbol of Diana’s unhappiness, and wondered why William gave it to Catherine.
+Although there are some royal watchers that felt that this ring was a symbol of Diana’s unhappiness and wondered why William gave it to Catherine.

 Yet, William had made it clear that this ring only held special memories, and although his mother was not physically going to be there on his special day, she would not ever be forgotten.